gabrieleteotino/bluish-capsule/content/post/2018-03-23-setup-docker-on-ovh-vps-server.md

 ---
-title: "Setup Ovh Vps server with Docker"
+title: "Setup Docker on a OVH Vps server"
 date: 2018-03-23T11:20:51+01:00
 subtitle: "Basic setup of a vps server from OVH to be used as a development machine with Docker"
 author: Gabriele Teotino